Brightcove

 2. Integrate Video into Email Campaigns

 Now that you’re organized, it’s time to get started marrying your video to your existing marketing strategies.
 Marketers agree, email is still pretty darned effective.
 Video, however, makes it even MORE effective.
 Studies show video increases key email metrics including a 19% increase in open rates, 65% increase in CTRs, and 26% reduction in unsubscribes.
-Here are a few key things you need to know.
+Here are a few key things you need to know about including video in email campaigns.

 • DO put the word “video” in your email subject line-- it increases open rates